Nxve/AutoMudaeExt/README.md

 - Notifications
     - Some of the events should trigger sound notifications
 - Option to watch for mentioned nicknames: sniping
+- Kakera consumption should be halved for 10+ keys characters
-- Add to total claimed kakera those received from EMERALD IV reward
+- Add to total claimed kakera those received from SILVER IV reward
 - Guild Config:
     - Option to get from `/server settings`
     - Adapt to guild prefix in typed commands, as `$tu`, `$dk`, `$us` and such
-    - Add other language support
 - Version control over preferences
 - Advise about it's requirements:
     - Maybe after installation, in a "guide" page